onetwothr1/arXiv-renaming-downloader/README.md

 ## How It Works

 1. **Abstract page** (`arxiv.org/abs/*`) — The content script extracts paper metadata from `<meta>` tags and caches it locally
+2. **On-page download** — The extension adds an icon-labeled `Download` button below `View PDF` and starts a renamed download using the saved settings
-2. **PDF download** — When Chrome initiates a download from `arxiv.org/pdf/*`, the background service worker intercepts the filename determination and suggests the custom filename
+3. **PDF download** — When Chrome initiates a download from `arxiv.org/pdf/*`, the background service worker intercepts the filename determination and suggests the custom filename
-3. **Fallback** — If no cached metadata is found (e.g., navigating directly to a PDF URL), the extension fetches metadata from the [arXiv API](https://info.arxiv.org/help/api/index.html)
+4. **Fallback** — If no cached metadata is found (e.g., navigating directly to a PDF URL), the extension fetches metadata from the [arXiv API](https://info.arxiv.org/help/api/index.html)

 ## License